 If we don’t have protectors we will eventually get into trouble.
 If we don’t have advancers we will eventually not exist.

 There are a few other things I landed on in my pondering of this concept:

 Generally speaking, protectors manage programs.
-Advancers want to consistently tweak or change programs.
+Advancers want to consistently tweak or change them.

 Protectors build systems.
 Advancers challenge them.

 Protectors often frustrate advancers.
-Simply doing their role they “hold the line”, enforce the rules, and ensure the budget is maintained.
+Simply doing their role – as they should – they “hold the line”, enforce the rules, and ensure the budget is followed.

 Advancers often frustrate protectors.
 They challenge the status quo.
 They introduce change.
-They enjoy stretching paradigms.
+They stretch paradigms.
+(And budgets.)